jun-jing/dockerizeRORPrerequisitePlusOrders/README.md

-Order of start a new docker ROR:
+Order of starting a new docker on Chinese Server with ROR:
 1. Create a new ROR
     1. locate at the root folder, where you are going to create an app here
     2. docker run -i -t --rm -v ${PWD}:/usr/src/app ruby:2.6 bash